 Mark isn’t really fond of beans, so it doesn’t make sense for me to make the tortillas from scratch as I used to when my daughters were growing up.
 I can still picture the foil rectangles lined up with one tortilla on each sheet.
 One daughter spread a 1/4 cup of homemade cooked mashed beans on each tortilla, then one daughter put a tablespoon of grated cheese, the next daughter rolled them and the next daughter folded the foil.
 We would make 100 burritos at a time.
 That’s how we rolled, literally, when the girls were growing up.

-I must say, my daughter, Heidi found a dirt clump in one burrito once, that I missed when sorting the beans to cook.
+I must confess, my daughter, Heidi found a dirt clump that I had missed in one burrito once when sorting the beans to cook.
 She couldn’t eat beans for years, so please watch for dirt clumps and rocks, just saying.
-You can also pressure cook beans if they do get old, so no worries if you have some old beans.
-I am not sure how much food value there would be in 40-year old beans, but hey, if we’re starving they say we would eat anything.
+You can also pressure-cook beans if they do get old, so no worries if you have some old beans.
+I am not sure how much food value there would be in 40-year-old beans, but hey, if we’re starving they say we would eat almost anything.
 Yikes, I am just about to admit I threw out my OLD beans, I still feel guilty about it.
 Just a little, not a lot.

 Prep Without Anxiety:

 Write down what you eat every day for breakfast.
 For instance, for breakfast, if you eat cereal, buy cereal and some powdered or instant milk.
 Add some canned or bottled fruit, you are set.
 If you like pancakes, buy pancake mix and syrup or jam.
 Who needs butter if we have an emergency, right?

 If you make pancakes, you already know what supplies you need to make those yummy pancakes.
 Be sure and have more than one or two choices because you may need food for 30 days or more.
 But today, just think about three days’ worth of breakfast ideas, then seven days.